Barnyard Commandos

+Plot

 The property is based around the concept of farm animals who consumed radioactive materials left over from an abandoned military experiment, mutating them into hyper-intelligent, anthropomorphic paramilitary troops.
 This consists of two "hilariously harmless" opposing teams: the R.A.M.S.
 (Rebel Army of Military Sheep) and the P.O.R.K.S.
 (Platoon of Rebel Killer Swine).

+Revival

 On June 19, 2020, it was announced CloudCo with partner Megalopolis Toys will make new Barnyard Commandos figures.
+In 2025, Nacelle acquired the property with plans for a new toyline, comic book, and animated series.

 Action figures

 Two series of Barnyard Commandos were produced, each including several figures from both teams.
 Similar to Mattel's Food Fighters, the figures are non-poseable and made of soft, hollow plastic much like squeaky toys.
 They each include a weapon accessory that fastens onto the figure and a brief, humorous character description on the cardback.

 Burger King also produced a series of tie-in toys as Kids' Meal premiums.